peeringdb/docs/docs/oauth.md

 2. Authorization grant type: authorization code
 3. Redirect URIs: "add your redirect URL"

-You must use RSA with SHA-256 for the OIDC Algorithm.
+You must use RSA with SHA-256 for the OIDC algorithm.

 ### Register an application